crypticsoft/dreamobjects/README.md

 # DreamObjects Connection #
-**Tags:** cloud, dreamhost, dreamobjects, backup
+**Tags:** cloud, object store, backup
 **Requires at least:** 3.4
 **Tested up to:** 3.9
 **Stable tag:** 3.4
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Connect your WordPress site to DreamHost's DreamObjects.
+Connect your WordPress site to an Object Store.

 ## Description ##

-This is the GitHome of DreamObjects, and is where I do the dev work.
-Betas are pushed here as soon as they work, and when there's 'enough' to push a new version, it goes to WordPress Plugins SVN.
+This is a fork of DreamObjects with the intent to allow other Object Store services by allowing an alternative endpoint.

 ## 27 June 2014 ##